Itinerarium exstaticum: Criticism

 As was normal, Kircher's manuscript was reviewed by Jesuit censors before publication was approved by the Superior of the order.
 There were some misgivings that the work included views that were "dangerous to faith".
-When published, Itinerarium Exstaticum attracted considerable criticism for its departure from the Aristolelian cosmology that the Catholic Church had essentially adhered to since the trial of Galileo.
+When published, Itinerarium Exstaticum attracted considerable criticism for its departure from the Aristotelian cosmology that the Catholic Church had essentially adhered to since the trial of Galileo.
 In his work Kircher supported the Tychonic model of the universe, with the Earth at its centre and other planets moving around the Sun.
 However he also maintained, against Aristotle, that the different planets were all made of the same material as the Earth, and that sunspots existed.

 Iter Exstaticum

 Rather than reply to his critics himself, he had his student Kaspar Schott prepare a second edition which included additional details in refutation of his critics' arguments.
 This was published in Germany in 1660 under the title Iter Exstaticum.

 A separate work with a similar title was Iter Exstaticum II (1657).
 Kircher advertised as a prelude to his Mundus Subterraneus; an extatic journey that took Theodidactus in the opposite direction, down under the earth.
 Itinerarium Exstaticum and Iter Exstaticum II were Kircher's only two ventures into imaginative fiction.